 National Supported Internship Day

-Get involved and help transform the lives of young people with a learning disability or autism spectrum condition.
+Get involved and help transform the lives of young people with a learning disability or autism spectrum condition by raising awareness of supported internships on National Supported Internship Day.

 How do I get involved?